awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/personalize/README.md

-#  Amazon Personalize JavaScript SDK v3 code examples
+#  Amazon Personalize code examples for SDK for JavaScript (v3)
 The code examples in this directory demonstrate how to work with Amazon Personalize using the AWS SDK for JavaScript version 3 (v3).

-Amazon Personalize is a fully managed machine learning service that makes it easy for developers deliver personalized experiences to their users.
+Amazon Personalize is a fully managed machine learning service that makes it easy for developers to deliver personalized experiences to their users.

 ## Code examples
-In this workspace, you can find the following AWS SDK for JavaScript version 3 (v3) examples for Amazon Personalize:
+This directory contains the following SDK for JavaScript (v3) examples for Amazon Personalize:

-### Single action examples
+### Single action
 - [Create a batch inference job](src/personalize_createBatchInferenceJob.js) (CreateBatchInferenceJobCommand)
 - [Create a batch segment job](src/personalize_createBatchSegmentJob.js) (CreateBatchSegmentJobCommand)
 - [Create a campaign](src/personalize_createCampaign.js) (CreateCampaignCommand)